matteocorti/check_ssl_cert/README.md

  * change the directory to the test suite: ```cd test```
  * execute the test suite with the tests to be run as argument after ```--```.
 For example ```./unit_tests.sh -- testName```

+## Documentation

+The majority of the documentation files are written using the [GitHub Flavored Markdown](https://github.github.com/gfm/) language.

 ## Bugs

 Report bugs to [https://github.com/matteocorti/check_ssl_cert/issues](https://github.com/matteocorti/check_ssl_cert/issues)